Hydrogen PRODUcTION

 technology PATENT

-Hydrogen has emerged as an important part of the clean energy mix needed to ensure our future is sustainable; it has the power to drive the energy transition away from polluting fossil fuels.
+Hydrogen has emerged as an important part in the clean energy mix needed to ensure our future is sustainable; hydrogen technology has the power to drive the energy transition away from polluting fossil fuels.
 Existing electrolysis and other hydrogen production technologies all have significant draw-backs, particularly when operating at massive scale.

-Our patented high-temperature Hydrogen technology, coupled with our large-scale, long-duration storage has potential to produce H2 with dramatically increased efficiencies and lower costs than any alternative technologies currently in existence
+Our high-temperature hydrogen technology, coupled with our large-scale, long-duration storage has potential to produce H2 with dramatically increased efficiencies and lower costs than any alternative technologies currently in existence.

 ENERGY-SAVING